GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/devtools/index.md

 The `devtools_page` field must point to an HTML page.
 Because the DevTools page must be local to your extension, we recommend specifying it it using a relative URL.

-The `chrome.devtools.*` API modules are available only to the pages loaded within the DevTools window while that window is open.
+The members of the `chrome.devtools` API are available only to the pages loaded within the DevTools window while that window is open.
 Content scripts and other extension pages don't have access to these APIs.